edward-b-1/Land-Registry-Data-Ingestion/README.md

 # How?

 The Land Registry publish the complete dataset `pp-complete.txt` each month.
 A monthly update dataset is also published.
-This dataset contains a list of rows to insert, modify or delete.
-By applying these operations on a monthly basis, the complete data can be maintained across time.
+The monthly update dataset contains a list of rows to insert, modify or delete.
+By applying these operations to an existing database, the complete data can be maintained across time.

 #### Why not just upload the complete dataset each month?